nuntipat/MicroVSA/README.md

 ## Citing

-If you are using MicroVSA in your academic work you can cite us:
+If you are using MicroVSA in your academic work, you can cite us:

 ```
 TBD